Statue of Edward Colston: After the toppling

-Reinterpretation and possible replacement
+Reinterpretation, possible replacement and permanent display

 In September 2020, Bristol Mayor Marvin Rees set up the We Are Bristol History Commission, described as "an independent group who will: help Bristol better understand its history and how it became the city it is today; work with citizens and community groups to make sure that everyone in the city can share their views on Bristol’s history; build an improved, shared understanding of Bristol’s story for future generations."
 A city council spokesperson said that the commission would include the issues around the Colston statue as a starting point, and it would also address wider historic issues in the city.
 The Commission is chaired by Dr Tim Cole of the University of Bristol, with other members including Madge Dresser and David Olusoga.
 There was criticism that the commission was dominated by academics at the expense of local community members.

 The Colston statue was put on exhibition from 4 June to 5 September 2021 at the M Shed museum in Bristol.
 It was displayed horizontally on a wooden support with the graffiti remaining.
 John Finch, head of culture and creative industries at Bristol City Council, stated that after considerable thought the statue was being displayed horizontally because its damaged state meant that it was "unstable" and otherwise needed expensive support, and to enable visitors to see the statue, and the graffiti and damage, close up.
 Some of the demonstration placards, air dried to preserve them, were displayed nearby.
 The museum's website stated "This temporary display is the start of a conversation, not a complete exhibition", and invited members of the public to express their views on the future of the statue and its plinth.
 Immediately after the statue had been put on exhibition, with entry only by free pre-booking, people who had wanted the statue to be returned to public view on its plinth block-booked the exhibit with no intention of attending so that it could not be seen by the public.
 In response the museum changed its online booking system: "We're always more than happy to accommodate walk-ups if we haven't reached our Covid secure capacity".
 After the temporary exhibition closed, the responses were considered by the We Are Bristol History Commission, with a report expected by early 2022.
 The Mayor will then decide the future of the statue.